farisachugthai/dynamic_ipython/docs/source/sphinxext.rst

-.. _ipython_directive:
+.. _ipython-sphinx-directive:

 ========================
 IPython Sphinx Directive
 ========================
-.. module:: ipython_directive
+.. module:: sphinx_directive
    :synopsis: An enhanced extension for Sphinx and rst use.

 .. highlight:: ipython